Graduate Preparation Program

 Students who wish to pursue a career in speech-language pathology—whose completed bachelor’s degree is in a field other than communication sciences and disorders—require a series of prerequisite courses to prepare for application to graduate programs in speech-language pathology.

-These courses are offered regularly at Elmhurst College.
+These courses are offered regularly at Elmhurst University.

 Graduate preparation coursework includes:

 - Foundational courses in biological sciences, physical sciences, social/behavioral sciences and statistics

 - Introductory courses in phonetics, anatomy and physiology, language development and clinical practices